Colorectal cancer

 Approximately 95 per cent of colorectal cancers are adenocarcinomas.
 Other types of cancer that can occur include mucinous carcinomas and adenosquamous carcinomas.

 These two conditions also lead to sporadic colorectal cancer.
-The so-called ‘gatekeeper’ pathway involves the disruption of genes that regulate growth – principally APC, as in FAP – and is involved in 85% of sporadic colorectal cancers.
-The ‘caretaker’ pathway, which is characterised by disruption to genes that maintain genetic stability as in HNPCC, leads to 15% of sporadic cancers.
+The so-called ‘gatekeeper’ pathway involves the disruption of genes that regulate growth – principally APC, as in FAP – and is involved in 85 per cent of sporadic colorectal cancers.
+The ‘caretaker’ pathway, which is characterised by disruption to genes that maintain genetic stability as in HNPCC, leads to 15 per cent of sporadic cancers.

 Full references and a summary of the mechanisms underpinning all the findings can be found in the colorectal cancer report.